Keyboard shortcuts

 The Aggregate Derive

-The #[derive(Aggregate)] macro eliminates boilerplate by generating the event enum and trait implementations.
+#[derive(Aggregate)] removes aggregate boilerplate by generating the event enum and aggregate wiring.

 Basic Usage